|

 The EW must use the following chart to determine when the disability conditions must be reviewed.

-IF the disability... | AND... | THEN... |
+If the disability... | And... | Then... |

-Is considered permanent, | Is expected to last more than one year, | Review at the annual RD. |
+Is considered permanent, | Is expected to last more than one year, | Review at the annual redetermination (RD). |

-Is not considered permanent, | The medical verification indicates an expected duration of the condition and a follow-up appointment is indicated (either in the past or future), |
+Is not considered permanent, | The medical verification indicates an expected duration of the condition, and a follow-up appointment is indicated (either in the past or future), |

 Review when: